devi-priyadharshini/restAPI/README.md

 RESTFul Web Service - Web Services which has REST constraints implemented.

-#### Projects:
+#### REST Projects included in this repo:

 1. Rest API using .Net Core
-   Created a REST API endpoints using .Net core - "https://www.youtube.com/watch?v=fmvcAzHpsk8".
+   Created a REST API endpoints using .Net core by following the tutorial -"https://www.youtube.com/watch?v=fmvcAzHpsk8".